Get expert help with the state of your relationship. Click here to chat online to someone right now.

 Nothing was too much for the one you loved.

-But now you feel resentful if they ask you to do something for them – no matter how small.
+How do you know if your relationship is over?
+You now feel resentful if they ask you to do something for them – no matter how small.

 10. You prioritize other people.